isomerpages/moe-ast-pesta/index.md

       url: /pesta/be-connected-with-the-fraternity/physical-education-knowledgeable-others-peko
       image: /images/peko30657bbb65bc46838744da5ed9b80113.png
       alt: PEKO
   - infopic:
-      title: 2023 Workshops for PE and Sports CCA Teachers
-      description: Looking for workshops to enhance your professional development?
-We have an array of workshops designed for you!
-By PE teachers.
-For PE teachers.
-      button: Please click on this link to find out more!
-      url: /pesta/professional-development/courses-and-twa-for-pe-and-sports-teachers/
-      image: /images/2023 pd calendar.png
-      alt: Workshops for PE teachers
-  - infopic:
       title: PE Fraternity
       description: What is teaching PE all about?
 Interested to know more about the PE